graphql/composite-schemas-spec/spec/Spec.md

 in lowercase and still retain their meaning unless explicitly declared as non-normative.

-A conforming implementation of GraphQL may provide additional functionality, but must not where explicitly disallowed or would otherwise result in non-conformance.
+A conforming implementation of GraphQL over HTTP may provide additional functionality, but must not where explicitly disallowed or would otherwise result in non-conformance.

-**Conforming Algorithms**

-Algorithm steps phrased in imperative grammar (e.g. "Return the result of calling resolver") are to be interpreted with the same level of requirement as the algorithm it is contained within.
-Any algorithm referenced within an algorithm step (e.g. "Let completedResult be the result of calling CompleteValue()") is to be interpreted as having at least the same level of requirement as the algorithm containing that step.

-Conformance requirements expressed as algorithms can be fulfilled by an implementation of this specification in any way as long as the perceived result is equivalent.
-Algorithms described in this document are written to be easy to understand.
-Implementers are encouraged to include equivalent but optimized implementations.

-See [Appendix A](#sec-Appendix-Notation-Conventions) for more details about the definition of algorithms and other notational conventions used in this document.

 **Non-Normative Portions**